 One day, the local Compassion centre was hosting a group of visiting sponsors and their usual cook couldn’t make it.
 So they asked for Namatovu’s help.
 With no one to babysit Shakul, she brought him along.
 The visitors and staff were fascinated by his cheerful personality and striking appearance.

 The trip leader, Matt, felt an immediate bond with the boy and wanted to sponsor Shakul.
-He arranged for Shakul to be enroled in Compassion’s sponsorship program.
-Through this program, Shakul was taken for a medical examination where doctors diagnosed him with Waardenburg syndrome—a rare genetic condition that causes changes in the colouring of the skin, hair and eyes, as well as hearing loss.
+He arranged for Shakul to be enrolled in Compassion’s sponsorship program.
+Through this program, Shakul was taken for a medical examination where doctors diagnosed him with Waardenburg Syndrome—a rare genetic condition that causes changes in the colouring of the skin, hair and eyes, as well as hearing loss.

-Thanks to his sponsor, Shakul will now have access to health care should he need it in addressing the syndrome.
+Thanks to his sponsor, Shakul will now have access to health care.
 He also will be surrounded by caring Christian community members at the Compassion centre, reducing the likelihood that he will be socially shunned because of his condition.

 “Shakul is very active, and children love him a lot.
 They love carrying him,” says Agnes, the director at Shakul’s Compassion centre.
 “He does not talk but is a good communicator.
 He interacts very well with others.
 He loves coming to the centre and he never wants to leave.”

 Matt and Heather—Shakul’s sponsors from Australia—have also been a blessing to the family.
 They recently visited Shakul again, and Namatovu was amazed by their generosity and love.

 Pauline, one of the Compassion centre staff, says, “Namatovu was not a Christian, but when Matt [and Heather] sent gifts for Shakul and the photos of the visit, Namatovu was so excited.
 We used to tell her about salvation, and she said she would get saved.
 After the gifts, she said there is nothing that can stop her from being saved.”